One month free — 20 contractor spots, then they're gone.

 Carver and Scott Counties: Chaska, Chanhassen, Shakopee, Prior Lake, Savage.

-How contractors get listed on ContractShield in MN
+How to get set up on ContractShield in MN

+ContractShield works for specialty contractors, handymen, property-maintenance pros, and small general contractors.
 There is no exclusivity requirement.
-Twin Cities contractors using ContractShield typically also work direct-relationship and other lead-gen channels — ContractShield is one channel in the mix, not the only one.
+Most Twin Cities contractors on ContractShield also keep their direct-relationship and other channels — this is one more channel in the mix that doesn't charge you per lead.

-Pricing: what it actually costs in the Twin Cities
+Pricing: what it actually costs you in the Twin Cities

 ContractShield's pricing is the same in every market.
-Posting a work order is free.
-Receiving bids is free.
-Browsing contractor profiles is free.
+Signing up is free.
+Browsing imported jobs is free.
+Quoting is free.

 Stripe processing is included.
-There are no per-work-order fees, no listing fees, and no contracting fees.
-Owner reports, 1099-prep, and milestone escrow are all included in the base plans.
+There are no per-lead fees, no listing fees, and no per-work-order fees.
+Job tracking, 1099 prep, and milestone billing are all included in the base plans.

 Frequently asked questions